Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Are you looking to disable emojis on your WordPress site?

 Emojis are small icons that are used to express feelings or emotions.
-WordPress loads additional CSS and a JavaScript file to add emoji support and some users may want to remove it to improve page speed and performance.
+WordPress loads additional CSS and a JavaScript file to add emoji support, so some users may want to remove it to improve page speed and performance.

-In this article, we’ll show you how to easily disable emojis in WordPress, step by step.
+In this article, we will show you how to easily disable emojis in WordPress, step by step.

 What Are Emojis?